by Martin E. Meserve

 Coil Inductance Calculator

-This page contains two inductor calculators.
-With both calculators, the main limitation is that
+This page contains three inductor calculators.
+With all of these calculators, the main limitation is that

 This is a very simple calculator for estimating the inductance of a Single-Layer Air-Core